 In this Annex, the test tolerances (as defined in Recommendation ITU-R M.1545) corresponding to various specifications are 0 dB unless stated otherwise in the corresponding section.

-Appendix 1 to Annex 6
+Appendix 1

 Definition of test tolerance

 Test tolerance

 With reference to Recommendation ITU-R M.1545, “test tolerance” is the relaxation value referred to in recommends 2 of Recommendation ITU-R M.1545, i.e. the difference between the core specification value and the test limit, evaluated applying the shared risk principle as per Figs 2 and 3 of Annex 1 of Recommendation ITU-R M.1545.
 In case the core specification value is equal to the test limit (Fig. 3 of Annex 1 of Recommendation ITU-R M.1545) the “test tolerances” are equal to 0.